Predictions about the expansion of ecommerce have exceeded expectations, with ecommerce sales in the U.S. tripling in the last five years.

 Entry-level ecommerce jobs can include a lot of different roles and responsibilities.
-While entry-level ecommerce manager positions do exist, starting in marketing, product development, or other supporting roles is more common.
+While entry-level ecommerce manager positions exist, starting in marketing, product development, or other supporting roles is more common.

 The ecommerce manager salary numbers below reflect entry-level ecommerce management positions, so individuals in these roles likely started in a related role and moved up into ecommerce management.
 This means that “entry-level” is a bit of a misnomer.
 Also, as the data for Canada is based on limited salaries, this number may be inaccurate.

-As a more specialized position within ecommerce management, ecommerce marketing managers tend to have a higher average salary than the average ecommerce manager salary.
+As a more specialized position within ecommerce management, ecommerce marketing managers tend to have a higher average salary than the average ecommerce manager's salary.
 The data for Canada reflects the salary of marketing managers.
-We deemed this number applicable to ecommerce marketing managers because of a similar level of experience and seniority is required.
+We deemed this number applicable to ecommerce marketing managers because a similar level of experience and seniority is required.
 Both positions have a specialization in marketing as well.

 Web marketing managers have a broader focus than ecommerce marketing managers.
 Their role includes responsibilities in overall online marketing, including ecommerce.